Within 24 hours, a pair of wildly different Trump speeches

 Since Kelly took over last month as chief of staff, he has ousted lightning-rod chief strategist Steve Bannon and hard-charging communications director Anthony Scaramucci while limiting dissenting voices, restricting access to the president and steering the president toward a desired outcome on key decisions.

-He's urged Trump to more closely follow a game plan.
-But Trump's broadside against the "damned dishonest" media that he says is out to get him, was one of several detours he took from remarks prepared for the Phoenix rally.
+He has urged Trump to more closely follow a game plan.
+But Trump's broadside against the "damned dishonest" media, which he says is out to get him, was one of several detours he took from remarks prepared for the Phoenix rally.
 Trump unabashedly acknowledged that his own advisers had urged him to stay on message, and that he simply couldn't.

 His diatribe against the press wasn't in his prepared remarks, according to two people familiar with the plan but not authorized to speak publicly about the president's decision.

 Lemire reported from New York.
-Associated Press writers Jill Colvin, Alan Fram in Washington contributed to this report.
+Associated Press writers Jill Colvin and Alan Fram in Washington contributed to this report.